ralscha/Ext.ux.form.trigger.Clear/README.md

   ```

-- Adds a clear trigger to a textfield that is only visible when the field has a value
+- Add a clear trigger to a textfield that is only visible when the field has a value
 and the mouse hovers over the field
   ```
   {